AnyChart/docs.anychart.com/Axes_and_Grids/Axis_Basics.md

 ```

-As far as [radar](../Basic_Charts/Radar_Chart) and [polar](../Basic_Charts/Polar_Chart) charts appearance vary greatly from other chart types, these chart types have their own grid layouts.
-For these charts you can use the {api:anychart.grids.Radar#layout}layout(){api} method to define circular or radial grid layout.
+As far as [radar](../Basic_Charts/Radar_Chart) and [polar](../Basic_Charts/Polar_Plot/Overview) charts appearance vary greatly from other chart types, these chart types have their own grid layouts.
+For these charts you can use the {api:anychart.core.grids.Radar#layout}layout(){api} method to define circular or radial grid layout.

 ```
   // create radar chart